andrrew-c/planning-applications/README.md

 All outputs will be written to a folder in the main directory called .data

-The .data folder should hold a text file called
+The .data folder should hold a text file called params.txt

 ### .data/params.txt